UK and Ireland BBYO

 BBYO UK & Ireland is a part of BBYO, a peer-led, Zionist youth movement.
-It is open to Jewish youth between the ages of 13–18 who want to take part in its activities.
+It is open to Jewish youth between the ages of 13 and 18 who want to take part in its activities.
 The members form local chapters, of which 3 are situated in the United Kingdom and Ireland, formerly BBYO District 15.
 The members are encouraged to play an active role in both the Jewish and general community.
 Globally BBYO reaches over 80,000 Jewish teens.
+However, as of Veida 2023, BBYO UK & BBYO Ireland have split into two distinct regions.

 History

 In 1923, a group of Jewish boys in Omaha, Nebraska organised their own fraternity after they had been refused entry to local fraternities that often excluded Jews.
 After a few months, a second chapter was founded in Kansas City.
 Thanks to the vision of adviser Sam Beber, who dreamt of a global Jewish movement, on May 3, 1924, a meeting took place and the Grand Order of the Aleph Zadik Aleph was born.
 The organisation rapidly began to grow and by April 1925 there were 7 chapters.
 Sam Beber approached the B'nai B'rith National Convention for support and AZA was adopted as B'nai B'rith primary youth programme.
 At the same time, small sororities began to spring up across North America, some using the B'nai B'rith Girls name.
 It was not until 1944 that, under the leadership of Anita Perlman, BBG was officially established as an international Order, and recognised by B'nai B'rith.
 The B'nai B'rith Youth Organisation was officially born.